mongodb/specifications/source/extended-json/extended-json-query.md

 - Trailing commas after the last value in an object

-- NumberLong values in quotation marks
+- NumberLong values in quotation marks (aka "double quote")
+  - Apostrophe (aka "single quote") is not supported

 - Dates constructed with `new Date()` including an `ISODate` format
+  - Including support for pre-epoch dates

 - Regex pattern enclosed in slashes